Updated 14th April 2020

 The risk of flooding might be a particular case in point.
 Each winter brings its share of news photographs illustrating the damage caused to caravans in particular when flood waters rise.
 For that reason, some insurers might exclude this risk from the cover they offer – or charge an increased premium for it.

-This is noted in our own FAQs on static caravan insurance costs, where we advise a careful study of your insurance documents to establish just what is covered – and what is excluded – in your particular policy.
+We advise a careful study of your insurance documents to establish just what is covered – and what is excluded – in your particular policy.

 Is new for old cover available?

 Again, this is likely to depend on your choice of insurer.